Fortifying AI Agents: A Deep Dive into Adversarial Training

 One primary challenge is the inherent trade-off between accuracy and robustness.
 As models become more resistant to adversarial attacks, their accuracy on clean, non-manipulated data often decreases.
 Mitigating this accuracy drop requires careful strategies:

 - Balancing the training objective: Finding the right balance between standard classification loss and robustness loss.
+It's like trying to make a student good at both regular tests and surprise pop quizzes without making them forget everything they learned.

 - Employing advanced training techniques: Using methods that minimize the impact on standard accuracy while maximizing robustness.